stellar/js-stellar-sdk/README.md

   <script>console.log(StellarSdk);</script>
   ```

-Note that you can also copy built JS files from [bower-js-stellar-sdk repo](https://github.com/stellar/bower-js-stellar-sdk) if you don't want to use Bower.
+Note that, if you don't want to use Bower, you can also copy built JS files from [bower-js-stellar-sdk repo](https://github.com/stellar/bower-js-stellar-sdk).

 ### To develop and test js-stellar-sdk itself
-1. Clone the repo
+1. Clone the repo:
   ```shell
   git clone https://github.com/stellar/js-stellar-sdk.git
   ```

-2. Install dependencies inside js-stellar-sdk folder
+2. Install dependencies inside js-stellar-sdk folder:
   ```shell
   cd js-stellar-sdk
   npm install
   ```

 ## Usage
-For information on how to use js-stellar-sdk, take a look at the docs in the [docs folder](./docs).
+For information on how to use js-stellar-sdk, take a look at the [docs folder](./docs).

 There is also API Documentation [here](http://stellar.github.io/js-stellar-sdk).